AimeeKnight/AimeeKnight.github.io/about.md

 title: About
 permalink: /about/
 ---

-In light of recent events, please find an important link from a recent keynote I gave here: [The Race of Life (white privilege)](https://www.youtube.com/embed/FBQx8FmOT_0) which speaks to my heart and intent to make our industry a welcoming and supportive place for every person.
-The full slide deck can be found on my [GitHub](https://github.com/AimeeKnight/How-To-Not-Get-Dizzy/blob/master/index.html#L680).

 I’m Aimee Knight, a former figure skater and software architect.
 In 2014 I decided to go all out, and spent six months as a student in the fourth cohort of the [Nashville Software School](http://nashvillesoftwareschool.com/) where I focused on JavaScript, Node.js, and Ruby